 On the 12th April 1945, President Franklin Roosevelt died at his home in Warm Springs, Georgia.
 Upon hearing the news, the German hierarchy celebrated, with Joseph Goebbels commenting, “This is the turning point.”
 The following day, Hitler himself was said to have reassured his nation’s battered troops on the Eastern Front that relief was imminent.
 Berlin, he assured them, would remain German.
 And Vienna – which the Russians had seized only that day – would soon be part of the Fatherland again…

 In reality, however, this perfectly illustrated the delusion with which the war effort continued to be held by the Nazi high command.
 Indeed, in the last 24 hours alone, American troops had captured two heavy-water piles at Stadtilm on the river Ilm, which put pay to any chance of the Germans developing an atomic bomb in the immediate months ahead.

-The end of World War Two was nigh.
-And in the early hours of the very next day, the 16th April 1945, the message was delivered in no uncertain terms.
+The end of World War Two was nigh, and so began the final days of the Nazis.
+In the early hours of the very next day, the 16th April 1945, the message was delivered in no uncertain terms.
 At 3am, the Soviets began their offensive against Berlin, with no fewer than 20 armies, 2.5 million soldiers and 40,000 mortars and field guns.
 Hitler’s position was hopeless.
 And now, finally, he realised it.